DirtBurner/PubPy/README.md

 **Figure 2** *Evolution of Hirsch plots from Brad Rosenheim, google scholar data taken periodically between 2013 and 2023.
 The data are displayed in the same way as in **Figure 1**, however there is only one colorbar and its range is shared by all 4 subplots.*

 ![](Time_Series_and_Prediction.png)
 **Figure 3** *Evolution of h-index values from Brad Rosenheim, google scholar data taken periodically between 2013 and 2023.
 This plots the h-index calculated from the bubble plots above and plots them on date.
 There is an option for a prediction and I used the calculator based on an article by [Acuna, Allesina, and Kording (2012)](https://www.nature.com/articles/489201a#Sec1) in Nature.
-This article no longer links to the calculation, though, so in place you can make your own goals and include them in the same format as my prediction calculation.*
+This article no longer links to the calculation, though, so in place you can make your own goals and include them in the same format as this prediction calculation.*

 ### Using this Toolbox
 There is a template that called `Demo_Notebook.py`.
 This is designed to be accessed either through your favorite Python workspace or as a Jupyter notebook using `Jupytext`.
 I recommend using it as a Jupyter notebook with Jupytext.
 I recommend the following steps:
 1. You should work through this notebook which is based on google scholar shapshots from my profile between 2013 and 2022.
 2. You should create your own spreadsheet based off of `H_Index_Rosenheim_Demo.xlsx` by replacing my data with yours.
 Currently this needs to be done manually.
-3. Save a copy of the Demo Jupyter Notebook with a new file name and change the file name to direct it at your google scholar snapshot data.
-Make a tab for each snapshot at whichever frequency you think it is important.
+3. Save a copy of the Demo Jupyter Notebook with a new file name and change the file name to direct it to your google scholar snapshot data.
+Make a tab for each snapshot at whichever frequency you think it is important (every year is good, but some may want to do it more frequently, for instance for a mid tenure review.).
 4. After a few years, you will be ready to discuss your H-Index evolution with even the most metric-concerned administrator.
+5. Note that the last cell of this notebook does not work for me, but may work for you!
+If you change the `search_query` name from my name and this cell works, you can conceivable complete item 2 in this list much more easily than the manual way I have done it through the years.
+I will continue to develop this once I figure out why it doesn't always work (generating a key error for me and for others I know, but working for many as well!)